My name is Alejandra Monge. I’m a senior who is double majoring in anthropology and visual art.

 During the fall semester, I reached out to the Center for Social Justice and Community Impact and the Center for Religious and Spiritual Life regarding creating a mural in The Base, the basement of Cole Memorial Chapel, where the offices are located.

 I wanted to create artwork to reflect the principles of both centers.
-I also wanted to use the opportunity to step out of my comfort zone and showcase my creative work.
+I also wanted to use the opportunity to step out of my comfort zone and showcase my work.

 I believe that reaching out to collaborate with those in The Base has helped me grow as an artist and learn about my strengths and weaknesses.